finicu212/kcd2-rigged-dice-sim/README.md

-# GPU Monte-Carlo Rigged Dice Lineup Search
+# GPU Monte-Carlo Rigged Dice Lineup Search for Kingdom Come Deliverance 2

 A GPU-accelerated script that searches all possible 6-dice lineups from your inventory to find the best one for a Farkle-like game.